Quantum Simulation of Two-Dimensional $\mathrm{U(1)}$ Gauge Theory in Rydberg and Rydberg-Dressed Atom Arrays: Curvatures of quadratic dispersions

 \section{Curvatures of quadratic dispersions}

 To compare different excitations at the multicritical point, we extract dispersions of three quadratic excitations and fit them to the form

 in vicinity of the gapless momenta $\mathbf{q}_{0}$.
+In addition, we have extracted the corresponding curvatures of the quadratic excitations for the RK-QDM~\cite{rk_debut} at $J=V=1$.
 The results are shown in Table~\ref{tbl:1}.
 We find the curvature of the pi0n{*} excitation in Rydberg density spectrum roughly twice the curvature of pi0n in electric field spectrum.